ylh888/blink_based_aural_scanning_keyboard_with_Morse_code_option/readme.md

+## Locked-in Syndrome Users can now blink type, for under $10
-## Blink-based Aural Scanning Keyboard with Morse Code option
+### Blink-based Aural Scanning Keyboard with Morse Code option

 Using a simple template matching technique, this Processing-based app makes it possible to type text using blinks only.
 The app distinguishes 3 types of eye patterns that are registered at initialization: normal, action, extra-action (corresponding, typically, to a normal eye gaze, eye rolled-up, and eye shut).
+Currently only two gestures are used.

-An earlier version uses webcam, and is demonstarted here: https://www.youtube.com/watch?v=1--6nZVQz3c
+An earlier version uses webcam, and is demonstrated here: https://www.youtube.com/watch?v=1--6nZVQz3c

-The latest version uses closely mounted USB borescope that looks at the eye.
-No video demo yet.
+The latest version uses closely mounted USB borescope that looks at the eye. https://www.youtube.com/watch?v=C95J9l0416I

-The user is prompted with the **row** number (row of letters) and, on blink ("action" pattern), then individual letters within that row.
+The user is prompted aurally with the **row** number (row of letters) and, on blink ("action" pattern), then individual letters within that row.

 Row 5 is used for additional letters/functions (see Manual).